mp5maker/react-club-management/README.md

 - Same user with same information can be added multiple times
 - No relationship in backend has been established between members and the schedule
 - The app has only been tested through localhost and not tested through production build
+- There are few inline stylings in the app